MATE

 Information for Faculty of Prospective Interns

-The Marine Advanced Technology Education (MATE) Center is now in its 13th year of placing college students in at-sea and land-based internships.
-Since 1999, MATE has placed 225 students in internships, 135 of which were on University National Oceanographic Laboratory System (UNOLS) vessels.
-The internship evaluations that we have received from both students and their supervisors have been outstanding, and it is clear that the MATE internship program has been beneficial to both students and the vessels that have hosted them.
+The Marine Advanced Technology Education (MATE) Center is now in its 24th year of placing college students in at-sea and land-based internships.
+Since 1999, MATE has placed over 350 students in internships, more than 200 of which were on University National Oceanographic Laboratory System (UNOLS) vessels.
+The internship evaluations that we have received from both students and their supervisors have been outstanding, and it is clear that the MATE internship program has been beneficial to both students and the vessels that have hosted them with many internships resulting in job offers.

-If you are interested in giving a presentation to your classes about the MATE Internship Program, please contact the Internship Coordinator, Tami Lunsford, by email at tlunsford@marinetech.org or by phone at (302) 731-3035.
+If you are interested in giving a presentation to your classes about the MATE Internship Program, please contact the Internship Coordinator using the internship contact form.

 Responsibilities of the Interns’ Colleges and Universities